joe7575/vm16asm/doc/manual.md

 `num_of_params` specifies the number parameters, `macro_name` specifies the name of the macro.

-The macro is invoked by using the macro name, starting with the '$' character, along with the necessary parameters.
+The macro is invoked by using the macro name, along with the necessary parameters.

 When you need to use some sequence of instructions many  times in a program, you can put those instructions in a macro and use it instead of writing the instructions all the time.